agapasieka/Terraform-GoogleCloudPlatform/GKE/working_with_cloud_build/README.md

     EOF
   ```

-2. Insert the region you setup in variable earlier into the yaml file
+2. Insert the region you specified in variable earlier into the yaml file
  ```sh
   sed -i "s/YourRegionHere/$REGION/g" cloudbuild.yaml
  ```